 After graduating with practical experience and a well-rounded skill set, you’ll be recognized by Quebec’s Ministère de la Famille et des Aînes to work in preschool settings.
 Graduates of the program have also gone on to work as paraprofessionals in inclusive schools or rehabilitation settings.
 A degree in Child Studies is also a solid foundation for further professional training or graduate studies in teaching, occupational therapy, social work, educational psychology and speech and language psychology, among other fields.

 Completion of the Bachelor of Arts (BA) degree in Child Studies takes a minimum of three to four years (90 to 120 credits) of full-time study.
 The Program Requirement for Major in Child Studies includes a total of 45 credits.
 The full degree requirements are listed in the Undergraduate Calendar.

 All students completing a BA in Child Studies must complete 24 compulsory credits of foundation/theoretical knowledge, and 15 specified credits in one of the two Area of Specialization: (a) Early Childhood Settings, and (b) Exceptionality and Diversity in Childhood Settings.
 In addition, students also complete 6 credits (2 courses) in education to broaden their knowledge in the field and to enrich their competencies to work effectively with children; these courses, cross-listed with other programs in the Department, include Comparative Education, Educational Technology, Philosophy of Education, Sociology of Education, Research Methods, etc.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

-Administration in Childhood Settings
+Play in Early Childhood Settings

 You must also fill the attached Internal Student Application to BA Major in Child Studies form and submit it to the Department of Education with the required documents.